vartanbeno/xee/CI.md

 This token is named CRATES_IO_XEE.
 It's set up separately for each xee-related repository at the time being.

+## ownership on crates.io

+All xee-related crates.io packages have ownership access added for xee-team in the Paligo github organization (github:paligo:xee-team).
+This means that anyone in the Paligo xee-team shares ownership with the crates.io packages and can manage them through crates.io should this be necessary.

 ## future improvements

 Should Paligo want to take over management of the crates.io token that